apache/druid/docs/tutorials/tutorial-sql-null.md

 ## Load data with null values

-The tutorial loads some data with null values for string and numeric columns as follows:
+The sample data for the tutorial contains null values for string and numeric columns as follows:

 ```json
 {"date": "1/1/2024 1:02:00","title": "example_1","string_value": "some_value","numeric_value": 1}